-At present ISRAC is in the process of nominating a new manager (CEO).
-We have received many applications from excellent people, which means that ISRAC is highly appreciated as an important and challenging working place.
-I feel sure that we will be able to have a new CEO who will successfully lead ISRAC.
-It should also be mentioned that presently some re-organization is taking place in among ISRAC's Board of Directors, with those members who have concluded their long-term service will be replaced by new members.
+It should also be mentioned that presently some re-organization is taking place in among ISRAC's Board of Directors, where those members who have concluded their long-term service will be replaced by new members.
 Hence, ISRAC continues to demonstrate itself as a dynamic organization.

-This letter is written only a few days before Israel's 62nd Day of Independence.
-Our true independence definitely depends on the efficiency and high standards of operation of bodies such as ISRAC.
+This letter is written several weeks before our national holiday of independence, namely, Chag Pessach.
+The parameters that ensure our independence include hard work at high standards of reliability and honesty.
+ISRAC can definitely be considered as a body that works at high standards.
 I look forward to ISRAC's continuing excellent and prolific contribution to our society.

-And now, in conclusion, I want to thank my colleagues at ISRAC for their dedication and devotion towards maintaining a high standard of work, and I wish you all everything of the best, good health, and happiness.
+In conclusion, I want to thank my colleagues at ISRAC for their dedication and devotion towards maintaining a high standard of work, and I wish you all everything of the best, good health, and happiness.

+Sincerely yours,

-Sincerely yours, Prof. Doron Aurbach Chairman
+Prof. Doron Aurbach Chairman

-From the Deputy General Director
+From the General Director